acorn-io/runtime/docs/docs/50-production/01-args-and-secrets.md

 To securely manage sensitive information while running Acorns the best practice is to use secrets.
 To accomplish this, the user needs to pre-create secrets before running the app.

-### Discovering which secrets exist in the Acorn Image
+### Discovering which secrets exist in the Acorn image

 To see which secrets will be created when the Acorn is deployed pass the `--help` flag on the Acorn image.